 - Transfer Admission: Transfer applicants are considered as part of the Regular Admission process.
 Transfer applicants are selected for admission based on the standard UW Transfer Application.
 You do not need to submit a separate application to the Allen School.

 - Non-Traditional Admission: This pathway is for strong current UW students who discover CSE late.
 See the "Current UW" students section for more details.

 How Many We Admit

 The Allen School currently admits roughly 490 students per year.
-This includes all four pathways, and it includes both Computer Science and Computer Engineering.
+This includes all four pathways, and both Computer Science and Computer Engineering.
 Because the UW admits more than 1,000 students per year who want to study Computer Science or Computer Engineering, admission is competitive.